For information on Auburn Ski Club’s 2015 Junior Nationals Competition, CLICK HERE.

 The U18/U20 class quota will be filled from the JNQ ranking list without regard to age class once the minimum 5 U18’s have been met.

-After required minimums have been met, the number of additional age category places on the team shall be based upon the average number of racers in each age class in all 7 JNQ’s.
+Age Class Quotas: After required minimums have been met, the number of additional age category places on the team shall be based upon the average number of racers in each age class in the Qualifier races (U18 and U20 are combined.)

-Quota information will obviously change from race to race, and will not be officially determined until after the 3rd JN Qualifier on January 13th.
+The Ratios between U16 and U18/20 competitors will obviously change from race to race, and will not be officially determined until after the penultimate JN Qualifier on February 8th.

 The JN Selection Committee reserves the right to not select an athlete for the team if an athlete does not meet the standards of the athletes’ code of conduct.
 If a selected athlete cannot attend Junior Nationals, the spot then goes to the next athlete on list.
 For a detailed description and examples of the Selection Process, JN Qualifying De-Mystified (below.)